-It should be noted that when keys are loaded from a file, an id field does not need to be specified in the configuration file.
+It should be noted that when keys are loaded from a file, an id field needs not be specified in the configuration file.
 The public id of the loaded key is the one specified in the key file itself.

-2.10.6 Legacy repository configuration syntax
+2.14.6 Legacy repository configuration syntax